machal/cssmine-content/content/flexbox-examples.md

 Try a live example at <http://cdpn.io/e/JoqxJe>.

 Changing the visual order might also come in handy when ordering items from Z to
-A. Also, take a look into the "Reference Guide" at the `flex-direction` property.
+A. Also, take a look into the “Reference Guide” at the `flex-direction` property.

 ### Fifth Example: Navigation With an Unknown Number of Items